arecvlohe/powerchord-recipes/README.md

 After you have all dependencies installed you can run any number of commands:

-- `npm run start` - will run the app in dev
+- `npm run start` - will run the app in dev on `localhost:8080`
-- `npm run start:prod` - will run the app in production
+- `npm run start:prod` - will run the app in production on `localhost:3000`
 - `npm run test` - will run the tests in test

 ![PowerChord App](powerchord-recipes-app.png)